jon-heard/Nearest-point-on-mesh-demo/README.md

 - <b>Model_WithCalculations</b> - A subclass of 'Model' that adds extra functionality, useful for the application's 'mesh' model.

 ### File loader
 The file loader works with the majority of OFF files, with convex faces of arbitrary vertex counts.
 It does <i>not</i> work with color data.
-Color data was not part of the OFF specs referenced during development, though it is included in certain OFF spec references that I found later.
+Color data was not part of the OFF specs referenced during development, though it <i>is</i> included in certain OFF specs that I found later on.

-I first implemented OFF file loading with std::string and typical C++ file I/O.  I eventually switched to QT's file handling to allow loading application resources.
+I first implemented OFF file loading with std::string and typical C++ file I/O.  I eventually switched to QT's file handling to allow loading internal application resources.
 I found QT's file handling and QString implementation to be easy to work with.
 I would happily use them again.

-<b>Enhancements: </b> to properly read color data, or at least properly ignore it.

 Steps to load an OFF file:
 1) Load the file content into a string
-2) Remove comments
+2) Remove comments from the string
-3) Tokenize the data
+3) Tokenize the string
 4) Parse the tokens into vertices and faces
 5) Pass those vertices and faces into the model

+<b>Future enhancements: </b> to properly read color data, or at least properly ignore it.

 ### Nearest point calculation
-This algorithm involves iterating over all triangles to find the point on each triangle that is closest to the "focus" point.
+This algorithm involves iterating over all triangles, finding the point on each triangle that is closest to the "focus" point.
 As each triangle is checked, the shortest overall point is kept and returned at the end.

 The algorithm that I used to find the nearest point on a <i>single</i> triangle was one found on <a href='https://www.gamedev.net/forums/topic/552906-closest-point-on-triangle/' target='_blank'>this forum page</a>.
-The algorithm integrated well with barely any tweaking.
+The algorithm integrated well with my code, with minimal work.
 Here is a brief description of how it works:

 The "focus" point is transformed to be on a 2d plane space where the triangle's vertices are at (0,0), (0,1) and (1,0).
 This reduces the problem to finding the closest point on the "unit" triangle to the 2d "focus" point.

-<b>Enhancements: </b>I was planning to use an octree or bsp to reduce the number of triangle checks, but speed never became an issue, even on an old laptop.
+<b>Future enhancements: </b>I was planning to use an octree or bsp to reduce the number of triangle checks, but speed never became an issue, even on an old laptop.
 Still, this would be a good first choice for optimization.

 ### The target decal
 This was definitely the most involved feature.